24 November 2023Read More

 |Q. What are the permitted materials that are allowed in the Examination room

-A You can only take in the Examination room a clean copy of Butterworths Insolvency 21st edition, this means with no writing, only bound copies will be permitted, photocopies or parts of sections of the book will not be allows.
+A. You can only take in the Examination room a clean copy of Butterworths Insolvency, this means with no handwriting inside, only bound copies will be permitted, photocopies or parts of sections of the book will not be allowed.